Public Art Program

 Part of the Urban Trail

 Finalist Rachel David with RED Metal was selected for this project by a panel made up of stakeholders, PACC members, designers and staff.
-The project is in concept development.
-View the current iteration and learn more about the artist’s vision here (link and press release coming soon).
+The project is in fabrication with a planned installation for October 2025.

 • View the Call for Artists and learn more about the project here.